jackmerrill/maatt.fr/content/ideas.md

 - DAV server thats [minimalist and opionated](https://miniflux.app/opinionated.html)
     - Support for CalDav, CardDav, and WebDav
     - Web app should just add, show, and edit calendar events and contacts.
 WebDav should be very basic file management.
-- Anki client that's a bit prettier than the original
-    - The Linux app is basically unusual and I've only been able to study decks *properly* on macOS, which is a *humongous* PITA.
 - Alternative to Steam overlay
     - Would have to be really fast and responsive
     - Needs to work on basically any game™ (within reason ofc)
     - Lightweight and unnoticable performance hit
-- Pop-up web server
-    - Two flags: one for port, another for directory (if you want to specify)
-    - Written in Golang to experiment
 - Software repository generator
     - TOML config because why not
     - Takes TOML configs for apps and creates platform-specific packages (eg. Flatpak, DEB/APT, XBPS, et al)